 Get your painful leg symptoms checked out before they get any worse.
-At Allure Vein Center, we offer free leg exams to evaluate your symptoms and customize a plan just for you.
+At Allure Medical, we offer free leg exams to evaluate your symptoms and customize a plan just for you.

 We make it easy to heal leg pain with less risk:

 ● Treatments are covered by most insurances & Medicare

 ● One hour or less treatment times

 ● No sedation, return to work the same day

 . . .

 We will evaluate your symptoms and customize a treatment plan just for you.